kovula/.github/profile/README.md

 # KOVULA /

-**KOVULA** is an open space to explore, learn, and turn ideas into dependable tools and robust environments.
-It is guided by a practical, no-nonsense mindset that values what is proven over what is fashionable.
-Everything grows from curiosity, hands-on learning, and the enjoyment of building things that work by being explicit, maintainable, and free of distracting complexity.
+**KOVULA** is an open space to explore, learn, and shape ideas into dependable tools and robust environments.

+It encourages a practical, no-nonsense mindset—valuing proven solutions over fashionable trends.

+Everything here grows from curiosity, hands-on learning, and the satisfaction of building things that work: explicit, maintainable, and free of distracting complexity.

-The name has no intended meaning and no specific origin.
-It was chosen for its clear, simple sound rather than for any reference or association.
+The name has no intended meaning and is pronounced “ko-view-lah” — /ˈkoʊ.vjuː.lə/.

-This space collects code, configurations, and tooling used for a set of self-hosted services and personal infrastructure.
+This space collects code, configurations, and tooling used across a set of self-hosted services and personal infrastructure.
+It is a working environment focused on clarity, reliability, and iterative refinement.

 If you find anything useful here, feel free to explore.
-KOVULA is a quiet place to build, iterate, and keep things in good shape — nothing more complicated than necessary.
+KOVULA is a quiet place to build, experiment, and keep things in good shape — nothing more complicated than necessary.